 We’re about to learn what we really need to live a good life.
 Pandemic panic will evaporate the obscuring haze.
 All those classes, sporting events, movies, performances, restaurants, art exhibits, none were necessary enough to go to.
-We can retreat to the virtual communities where we are completely surveilled.

 A new title occurs for this sculpture.
 The Blue Pearl Bodhisattva.